PS-JS/ie8-react-starterkit/README.md

 # IE8 React starterkit

-> React Starterkit for IE8 and above , react-router ,justore.
+> React Starterkit for IE8 and above , react-router , justore , and es2015.